 So, while The Ontario Lottery has brought an online sportsbook, casino, and lottery to the people of their province, we aren’t ready to give the Corporation an “A”.
 Proline Plus is just a serviceable all-around sportsbook.
 It won’t blow anyone away, but will get the job done.

-Ted Dahlstrom works in the Seattle area as a Content Marketing Writer for Better Collective.
+Ted Dahlstrom works in the Seattle area as an Evergreen & Commercial Content Manager for Better Collective.
 Ted’s background is in government and communication, but his passion is writing about sports and sports betting, which led him to BC in an unexpected alignment.
 He avidly supports all the Seattle sports teams and Gonzaga basketball.

 - Proline+ Sportsbook new customer promotion